dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 #### Normalize a document based on its adjusted boundary

-After the user has adjusted the boundary or determined that the found boundary is good enough, he can press the button "Normaize Image" to carry out the normalization as the last step of the solution.
+After the user has adjusted the boundary or determined that the found boundary is good enough, he can press the button "Normalize Image" to carry out the normalization as the last step of the solution.

 The function `normalizeImage()` is defined like this: